roshan-lal-dia/tech-travelers-journal/README.md

 ## My projects exploring new technologies and stuff along with my crazy ideas
 ### - Definitily the name is inspired from Genshin Impact
 ### Experiment 1 - A VueJS application -- beginner coding
-* Working for a hackathon on 5th and 6th may
+* Working for a hackathon on 5th and 6th may , I must a build an e-commerce app withinh 2 days